ROCm/TransferBench/docs/install/install.rst

 NVIDIA platform support
 --------------------------

-You can build TransferBench to run on NVIDIA platforms via HIP or native NVCC.
+You can build TransferBench to run on NVIDIA platforms via :ref:`HIP <hip:index>` or native NVCC.

 To build with HIP for NVIDIA, install a HIP-compatible CUDA version such as CUDA 11.5 and use: